-- Provide a compensation committee report required to be included in the Company’s Annual Report on Form 10-K or annual meeting proxy statement, as applicable.
+Provide a compensation committee report required to be included in the Company’s Annual Report on Form 10-K or annual meeting proxy statement, as applicable.

 - Review and discuss the Company’s Compensation Discussion and Analysis disclosure.
 Based upon this review and discussion, the Compensation Committee shall determine whether to recommend to the full Board that the Compensation Discussion and Analysis be included in the Company’s Annual Report on Form 10-K and annual meeting proxy statement.

-- Review and assess the results of stockholder advisory voting on the compensation of the Company's named executive officers, as such information is disclosed in the Company's Compensation Discussion and Analysis proxy statement disclosure.
+- Review and assess the results of stockholder advisory voting on the compensation of the Company’s named executive officers, and determine any action to be taken in response to such results.

 - Review and assess the results of stockholder advisory voting on the frequency of stockholder advisory voting on the compensation of the Company's named executive officers and make recommendations regarding future frequency of such voting.